cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 Naturally, a validator can always change the consumer key on a consumer chain by sending a `MsgAssignConsumerKey` message at a later point in time, as is done in Replicated Security.

 #### State & Query
-For each validator, we store on whether the validator has opted in and at which block height the validator opted in under the key:
+For each validator, we store a pair `(blockHeight, isOptedIn)` that contains the block height the validator opted in and whether the validator is currently opted in or not, under the key:

 ```
 optedInBytePrefix | len(chainID) | chainID | addr
 ```

 By using a prefix iterator on `optedInBytePrefix | len(chainID) | chainID ` we retrieve all the opted in validators.

 We introduce the following `Keeper` methods.